The cooking school

 You will be shown an example of what the final product looks and tastes like.
 Examples are: Bread making, Fermented Vegetables, Marmalade Making, Fruit Chutney, Herbed Vinegars, Cauliflower Pickles, Tomato Relish or Zucchini Recipes.

 Enquire about our cooking school for the 2019 dates.

 The commercial kitchen has been designed for cooking schools and is open plan.
 It has a Smeg Stone oven, a Smeg steam oven and a gas oven.
 The cooktops are a Smeg induction and gas.
 We also have a wood stove and a fire pit in the courtyard.
 There's an island granite bench and wooden island benches for food preparation.
 There are two deep stainless sinks and bench top.
 The kitchen has a separate pantry, crockery room and an amenities room at the scullery end.
 The scullery end includes a Smeg commercial dishwasher.
 Under the veranda out the back door is a vegetable washing sink and bench for bringing produce to wash from the garden as well as another one for your hands.

-The lounge and dining areas are part of the kitchen’s open plan design - an inclusive space where the Tasmanian Premier cedar dining table, (Sir John McPhee 15.6.28 - 13.3.34 made in England, circa 1850’s) serves for meals and opinions and discussion with vigour and warmth.
+The lounge and dining areas are part of the kitchen’s open plan design - an inclusive space where the Tasmanian Premier cedar dining table, (Sir John McPhee 15.6.28 - 13.3.34 made in Tasmania, circa 1850’s) serves for meals - and opinions - or discussion with vigour and warmth.
 You can lounge beside the open fireplace or gaze out at the window, read in a comfy chair and sometimes have a sing-a-long.